Talking With Your Children About HIV: HIV Awareness for Children

 Table of Contents

 In the US, the Centers for Disease Control and Prevention (CDC) reports that young people ages 13 to 29 accounted for over a quarter of all new HIV infections in the US in 2010.
-Yet only four in ten youth know they are infected.
+Yet over half of young people who are infected do not know that they are living with HIV.
 A study conducted in 2009 showed that almost half of high school students in the United States reported having had sexual intercourse.
 Of these, over a third said they did not use a condom during their last sexual encounter and only about one in five has ever been tested for HIV despite recommendations for routine testing.
 These statistics serve as a serious reminder to parents that they cannot afford to avoid talking with their children about HIV.
 For more information, see The Well Project's Article on HIV Risk and Teens.